melodykramer/if-gov-then-that/README.md

 * "I had always envisioned agencies pushing each of their posts from any platform into an open Google Calendar so they can better see the spread of coverage between their sub-agencies, etc, and there would also be an easy to evaluate record for the public." - Justin Herman
 * Do a "cook-off"/hackathon w/ fed devs and IFTTT folks - @erie
 * If Natural Disaster (per NOAA) then Resources (localized per GPS) (FEMA) + (CDC) + (HHS) + (Coast Guard) + (National Guard) @hobokenmartha
+* Connect all projects to Google Drive or Dropbox for people to collect information for future projects that we might not be aware of yet. (i.e. information about clinical trials, etc.) - @mkramer
+* If natural disaster happens, publish data from National Map: http://catalog.data.gov/dataset/the-national-map - @mkramer

 logistics/questions
 --